rumpkernel/rumpctrl/README.md

 * ```umount```
 * ```vnconfig``` the vnd kernel driver is not provided by rumprun ;)

-For programs that fork, you need to run under rumpremote and it will fork the provided host binary, so for ktrace you must do ```./rumpremote ktrace /home/justin/rump/rumprun/rumpremote ls```.
+For programs that fork and exec, you need to run under rumpremote and it will fork the provided host binary, so for ktrace you must do ```./rumpremote ktrace ./rumpremote ls```.